broadinstitute/tissue_purifier/docs/source/getting_started.rst

    are converted to (sparse) images.
 These images are cropped into overlapping patches of a characteristic length and are fed into a ssl framework.
    Importantly, in this step the model has no access to the gene expression profile.
-   It only uses the cell-type labels together with theies spatial coordinates to create a multi-channel image (in which each channel encodes the density of a specific cell-type).
-Therefore, the model can only leverage the cells co-expression (sometimes referred to as a micro-environment) as a learning signal.
+   It only uses the cell-type labels together with their spatial coordinates to create a multi-channel image (in which each channel encodes the density of a specific cell-type).
+Therefore, the model can only leverage the cellular co-arrangement as a learning signal.
    See `notebook1 <https://github.com/broadinstitute/tissue_purifier/blob/main/notebooks/notebook1.ipynb>`_.

 2. Once a model is trained, any (new or old) anndata object can be processed.